 Climate change impacts, including sea level rise, more frequent and intense storm events, and increased flooding and erosion, affect both open coastal areas and inland waterways in California.
-The lease area is in the Sacramento River, which at this location is a tidally influenced site vulnerable to flooding at current sea levels; therefore, this area would be at a higher risk of flood exposure given future projection scenarios of sea level rise.
+The lease area is in Three Mile Slough, which is tributary to the Sacramento River and is a tidally influenced site vulnerable to flooding at current sea levels and at a higher risk of flood exposure given projected scenarios of sea level rise.

-The California Ocean Protection Council updated the State of California Sea Level Rise Guidance in 2018 to provide a synthesis of the best available science on sea level rise projections and rates.
+The California Ocean Protection Council updated the State of California Sea-Level Rise Guidance in 2018 to provide a synthesis of the best available science on sea level rise projections and rates.
 Commission staff evaluated the "high emissions," "medium-high risk aversion" scenario to apply a conservative approach based on both current emission trajectories and the lease location and structures.
-The San Francisco tide gauge was used for the projected sea level rise scenario for the region as listed in Table 1.
+The San Francisco tide gauge was used for the projected sea level rise scenario for the lease area as listed in Table 1.